idiap/bob/python/doc/Overview.rst

 Storing and managing data
 -------------------------

 The library has been designed to run on various platforms and to be easily interfaced with other software.
 We have chosen the open and portable `HDF5`_ library and file format as our core feature for storing and managing data. `HDF5`_ is very flexible and hence allows us to store simple multi-dimensional arrays as well as complex machine learning models.
 Many tools for viewing, and analyzing the data are already available.
-In addition, we also support the loading and storing of most image formats thanks to `libjpeg`_, `libnetpbm`_ and `ImageMagick`_, videos through `FFmpeg`_ as well as standard `MATLAB`_ file using `MatIO`_.
+In addition, we also support the loading and storing of most image formats thanks to `libjpeg`_, `libnetpbm`_, `libpng`_, `libtiff`_ and `giflib`_, videos through `FFmpeg`_ as well as standard `MATLAB`_ file using `MatIO`_.

 Database support
 ----------------